-Belmont, MA - Ole Isacson, MD, director of the Neuroregeneration Institute at McLean Hospital and one of the world’s preeminent experts in the use of stem cell therapies to treat neurodegenerative diseases such as Parkinson’s disease and Huntington’s disease, was recently invited by Pope Francis to present his work at the Vatican.
+Belmont, MA - Ole Isacson, Dr Med Sci, director of the Neuroregeneration Research Institute at McLean Hospital and one of the world’s preeminent experts in the use of stem cell therapies to treat neurodegenerative diseases such as Parkinson’s disease and Huntington’s disease, was recently invited by Pope Francis to present his work at the Vatican.

 More than 700 people, including doctors, health care practitioners, volunteers and religious men and women, attended the conference: "The Church at the Service of Sick Elderly People: Care for People with Neurodegenerative Pathologies."
 The three-day event was organized by the Pontifical Council for Health Care Workers, a group charged by the Pope to provide education and awareness about pressing healthcare concerns throughout the church.

 In his opening remarks, Council President Archbishop Zygmunt Zimowski said that increased wealth and medical progress have led to more people being able to live a longer life.
 However, "the diminishment of the family's role in assuring social support and the frequent marginalization of the elderly have made it so that the fate of the elderly who are ill has paradoxically worsened."

 According to Zimowski, the Church selected to focus this conference on neurodegenerative diseases and illnesses that affect older adults because of the increasingly high incidence of Alzheimer's, Parkinson's, Huntington's and other pathologies that affect the nervous system and impair mental or motor function.
 It is estimated that 7.7 million new cases appear each year, and by 2030 more than 65 million people worldwide are expected to be living with a neurodegenerative illness.